ipfs-inactive/blog/content/post/000-ipfs-in-web-browsers.md

 Brave has tended to live up to its name since the beginning - riling up the browser, publisher and crypto worlds.
 [Since 2018](https://github.com/brave/brave-browser/issues/819) we've been working with Brave on IPFS support in some form, and the results of that work are now emerging.

-Today you can open [brave://settings/extensions](brave://settings/extensions) in Brave beta or nightly and see a toggle for enabling IPFS Companion.
+Today you can open [brave://settings/extensions](brave://settings/extensions) in Brave and see a toggle for enabling IPFS Companion.

 ![Enabling IPFS Companion in Brave](https://file.globalupload.io/ZVxjmPZ48E.gif)